Do you have trouble organizing with ADD?

 Sometimes I feel like I am organizing with ADD.
-I have not been diagnosed but I definitely don’t think in a linear, analytic way and I am very easily distracted.
+I have not been officially diagnosed, but I definitely don’t think in a linear, analytic way and I am very easily distracted.
 Organizing life can become overwhelming very quickly.

 The three primary ways I make organizing simpler are: